dimiarbre/Visual-Echo/README.md

   * Use the update method for as long as you want.
   * Use the end_record method to plot the internal state and eventually save it as a .mp4 file.

+## Important notes:
+  This program is designed for a spatial ESN to predict a temporal series.
+This means that the expected output is always the input (delayed or not), ie of the same dimension.
+Some changes would be needed to adapt to different output (use of W_back for exemple, but this would mean changing the training too).
+However, they were not done since it was not a priority at the moment.

+  Additionally, it has only been tested on 1 dimensional input/output (sinus and Mackey glass).
+Please note there may be errors on data of higher dimension (especially because of the way vectors are handled in numpy, and the use of np.newaxis).

 ## What is left todo:
 * :soon: Use neurons modelisation.